Builders respond to Scott Sedam's model detailing all of the critical factors that determine a company's ultimate profitability

 Chris Cates, President, Caviness & Cates Communities, Fayetteville, N.C.

-Due Diligence Dozen: A Total Cost Valuation1.
-Legal Clear title is a basic requirement.2.
+1. Legal Clear title is a basic requirement.2.
 Entitlements For developed land or lots, all in place and current.3.
 Physical Assets Includes topography, soils quality, visual appeal, lot-fit analysis, drainage, site contamination, environmental impacts on land, animals and noise, historical/archeological concerns, and even crime rates, among others.4.
-Market & Demographics Knowing the growth patterns, the target markets, and how well they are served translates to opportunity.5.
+Market and Demographics Knowing the growth patterns, the target markets, and how well they are served translates to opportunity.5.
 Warranty Tail For existing community assets, a total cost analysis of all warranty obligations.6.
-Management & Staff Is the management team up to the task of building the right product, at the right cost, in the right place, while maintaining quality and controlling cost?7.
+Management and Staff Is the management team up to the task of building the right product, at the right cost, in the right place, while maintaining quality and controlling cost?7.
 Trade Base No single factor drives profitability more today than securing strong trades at a competitive price for the long haul.8.
 Supply Chain Price increases are rattling all up and down the supply chain.
 This is a significant wild card today and must be actively managed.9.
-Systems & Process Strong systems and process throughout the operation that both help manage the details and provide continual feedback are essential to profitability.10.
+Systems and Process Strong systems and process throughout the operation that both help manage the details and provide continual feedback are essential to profitability.10.
 Cycle Time The best builders are the best schedulers, and the best schedulers are the best builders.
 Period.
 Responsible due diligence is impossible without understanding a builder’s cycle time.11.
 Customer Franchise The strength and reputation of a builder with their potential customer base makes a significant difference in velocity, pricing, and ultimately profit.12.
 Community Franchise The broader relationships with zoning boards, planning commissions, inspection departments, and even other builders can make or break a project.